naman14/TimberX/README.md

 ## Google Assistant

 TimberX works with Google Assistant.
-Common voice commands that work with assistant are
+Common voice commands that work with Assistant are

- - play music on timber
+ - play music on Timber
- - play 'song name' on timber
+ - play 'song name' on Timber
  - play
  - pause
  - next song